devopscenter/dcUtils/PROCESS_FLOW.md

     --appName THE_APPLICATION_NAME  # application name you have wish to configure
                                          # the environment for

-For local development the options will be --type docker --env local  and then whatever you have as the appName will be the value for the appName argument This will create containers that make up the application and run on your local machine.
+For local development the options will be --type docker --env local (which are both the default values so if you are building for this enviornment than you don't have to specify the optinos)  and then whatever you have as the appName will be the value for the appName argument.

 #### Modify the docker-compose.yml
 A basic template is provided for the docker-compose.yml and is placed in the directory:

     /baseDirectory/appName/appName-utils/config/local

 This will will need to reflect the services that you are using for the application.
-If assistance is needed, reach out to devops.center support.
+Most likely the only thing you would have to do with these is to comment a container if you are not going to be using it for your local development if assistance is needed, reach out to devops.center support.

 #### Start the application
 At this point all the necessary administrative duties have been addressed and starting